Gnocchi, Famed Italian Potato Dumplings

 How do I pronounce gnocchi?

-While many pasta lovers pronounce gnocchi as “no-kee,” the typical Italian pronunciation adds a little something extra: “nyoh-kee.”
+Many pasta lovers pronounce gnocchi as NYOW-kee, but the typical Italian pronunciation is NYAW-kee.
 No matter how you pronounce it, the g in gnocchi is silent.

 Is gnocchi a pasta or a potato dumpling?

 Both!
-Gnocchi is a type of Italian pasta, but it is (in most cases) made using potatoes and, since it is not hollow or thinly shaped, is also a dumpling.
-Gnocchi is boiled, just like pasta and potato dumplings, and while it’s typically served more like a pasta, it is at home in recipes that typically call for dumplings, too.
-Try swapping out gnocchi in your next batch of chicken and dumplings.
+Gnocchi is a type of Italian pasta, but it is (in most cases) made using potatoes.
+Since it is not hollow or thinly shaped, is also a dumpling.
+Gnocchi is boiled, just like pasta and potato dumplings.
+While it is usually served like a pasta, gnocchi is also at-home in recipes that call for dumplings.
+Try swapping out gnocchi in your next batch of Chicken and Dumplings.

 Can you overcook gnocchi?